-Class Participation: Students will receive a class participation grade.
-This grade counts for 15% of your final grade.
-To receive full credit for class participation, students must be prepared for class (reading all assignments prior to class and bringing notes and articles to class for discussion), engage in class discussions (provide thoughtful insight that demonstrates effort in gaining understanding prior to class), and conduct oneself in a professional manner (actively listening to peer comments, respectfully engaging in discourse).
+Class Participation/Preparedness: Students will receive a class participation grade.
+This grade counts for 20% of your final grade.
+To receive full credit for class participation and preparedness, students must be prepared for class (reading all assignments prior to class, bringing notes and articles to class for discussion, as well as any other assignments), engage in class discussions (provide thoughtful insight that demonstrates effort in gaining understanding prior to class), and conduct oneself in a professional manner (actively listening to peer comments, respectfully engaging in discourse).
+If a student does not contribute to the class discussion, the student will not receive full credit for participation.
+If a student is absent, the student will not receive credit for participation for that day, however he/she may receive partial credit for preparedness if the notes, quizzes, assignments for that day are provided to the instructor prior to the class meeting in which they are due.

-Quizzes: There will be announced quizzes on the assigned readings for each week.
-These quizzes will receive a percentage grade and will be used to inform the instructor as to how prepared the student is for class that day (Has the student read the assigned material carefully prior to class?)
-These quiz grades will not be averaged with the other grades for the course, however they will be used to inform the 15% participation/preparedness grade.
+Quizzes: There may be announced quizzes on the assigned readings for each week.
+These quizzes will receive a percentage grade and will be used to inform the instructor as to how prepared the student is for class that day (Has the student read the assigned material carefully prior to class?).
+These quiz grades will not be averaged with the other grades for the course, however they will be used to inform the 20% participation/preparedness grade.